- What's New

 - Becoming part of a community

-As with any communal situation, there are set boundaries that volunteers, as well as guests and staff, are expected to follow.
+As with any shared living situation, there are set boundaries that volunteers, as well as guests and staff, are expected to follow.
 These boundaries, while broad enough to allow for personal expression, are important to respect.

 We expect all participants to demonstrate a positive attitude and to act with integrity and honesty.
 In addition, we ask all volunteers to follow these rules:

-- No smoking on property except in designated areas
+- No smoking on campus except in designated areas

 - No music or movie watching without headphones